Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GT 430 should perform quite a bit faster than the GeForce 8600 GT 512MB GDDR3 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 430 should perform quite a bit faster than the GeForce 8600 GT 512MB GDDR3 in general. (explain)

-Texel RateThe GeForce GT 430 should be quite a bit (more or less 30%) more effective at anisotropic filtering than the GeForce 8600 GT 512MB GDDR3. (explain)
+Texel RateThe GeForce GT 430 will be a lot (approximately 30%) more effective at anisotropic filtering than the GeForce 8600 GT 512MB GDDR3. (explain)

-Pixel RateThe GeForce 8600 GT 512MB GDDR3 is quite a bit (about 54%) better at full screen anti-aliasing than the GeForce GT 430, and also should be able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce 8600 GT 512MB GDDR3 should be quite a bit (approximately 54%) faster with regards to anti-aliasing than the GeForce GT 430, and also will be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison